fahaniboi/Individual-Ass2/README.md

 ![Toon Water](https://user-images.githubusercontent.com/72412425/228310081-d6eace47-15e9-4a92-8758-325ec72d3053.png)
 Added the Toon shader to the Water shader to make a toon like water.
 Added a low poly boat mesh that i found on the asset store to act like that boat that is shown in the pdf.
 The water shader I used was from the lecture as well as the Toon shader.
 I combined both shaders to have a Toon like Water shader which i then added to a plane object.

+I combined the two shaders by copying the LightingToonRamp function from the ToonRamp shader we made in class and pasted it into the water shader that was also made in class.
+I then added a custom made toon texture and applied it to the disignated texture spot in the material.